By Rebecca Todd

 Fri Nov 02, 2012, 04:56 PM EDT

-I'm speaking, of course, about the television media.
-The newspaper media, like our fine editor at the Flyer, is top notch and would never consider eliminating a columnist that repeatedly makes fun of the media.
+To get the story straight, stick with print.
+Because, let me reiterate here: The newspaper media, like our fine editor at the Flyer, is top notch and would never consider eliminating a columnist that repeatedly makes fun of the media.

 July 12, 2014